devmount/sloth.css/docs/pages/utilities/dimension.md

 ### Height

-Fixed or relative heights can be set for an element with the following classes.
+Fixed or relative heights can be set for an element with the `h-*` classes.

 <div class="demo flex items-end gap-4" style="height: 20rem;">
   <div>